IBM-Cloud/insurance-toolchain/README.md

-# CloudCo Insurance Toolchain
+# Cloud Insurance Co. - Toolchain

-This toolchain deploys the [CloudCo Insurance](https://github.com/IBM-Bluemix/cloudco-insurance) project.
+This toolchain deploys the [Cloud Insurance Co.](https://github.com/IBM-Bluemix/cloudco-insurance) project.

 Get started with this project, which is an online insurance application that consists of three microservices:
 - [Policy Catalog][github_catalog_url] - An API for retrieving and updating a catalog of insurance policies